 Raw coal samples tested in Phase I of this project were collected from coalfields in northeast BC, between Prince George and Fort St John, and in southeast BC, east of Cranbrook.

 This project evaluated clean coal products resulting from various methods of washing coal: traditional organic liquids float/sink, Roben (previously referred to as Boner) Jig separation, and re-jigging of samples previously jigged.
+The traditional float/sink method uses liquids of different densities to separate the particles of the coal sample, whereas the Roben Jig is a device that allows the sorting of coal particles based on density to occur as the coal is jigged up and down in a column of water.

 In this second phase of the project, three additional methods were tested: re-jigging, float-and-sink using an alternative engineered liquid (Novec 7000) and jigging separate size fractions.
 The clean coal samples produced were compared and the basic coal quality parameters assessed.